 The Norfolk Environmental Commission (NEC) is a City Council-appointed group of Norfolk volunteer citizens, whose mission is to lead Norfolk residents toward environmental stewardship.
 The NEC empowers the citizens of Norfolk with a sense of pride and individual environmental stewardship involving land, air, and water quality issues.

 The Norfolk Environmental Commission has a new Awards program!
-Follow the link to the Eco Steward Nomination Form so that you can participate in nominating individuals, groups, or businesses who are taking action to benefit our environment and could use the recoginition and a pat on the back.
-Look for Eco Stewards and get nominating
+Follow the link to the Eco Steward Nomination Form so that you can participate in nominating individuals, groups, or businesses who are taking action to benefit our environment and could use the recognition and a pat on the back.
+Look for Eco Stewards and get nominating.

 Letter (PDF) sent to the Mayor and City Council regarding the continuation of recycling for the City of Norfolk.